Leroy Person: Life

 Leroy Person was born, raised, and lived out his entire life near the Albemare Sound at the edge of a swamp called Occhineechee Neck in northeast North Carolina.
 He was raised by a family of sharecroppers and continued the farm until he began working at a sawmill.
 He received partial schooling as a child and was para-literate.
 According to Roger Manley, director of the Gregg Museum of Art and Design at North Carolina State University, Person wrote and operated under his own numerals and alphabet that he and a few other family members could decipher.

-Person married twice – once to Rosemary Person and then to Frances Person.
-Frances was an accomplished quilter and artist herself.
-After Person was hospitalized in 1982 for acute asthma, without access to his tools or his strength for carving, he began drawing with crayon on paper and cardboard.
+Person was married to Frances Person, an accomplished quilter and artist herself, and their daughter was named Rosemary Person.
+After Leroy Person was hospitalized in 1982 for acute asthma, without access to his tools or his strength for carving, he began drawing with crayon on paper and cardboard.
 Although his oeuvre of drawings is not as prolific as his sculptures, he made a significant body of work before dying in 1985 from respiratory disease.
+Daughter Rosemary continued making art in her father's style for several years after his death, with the result that some pieces in well-known collections are misidentified as his.